rfleury2/chrome-extension-bitcoin-example/README.md

 ### Implementing a Bitcoin rate finder

 From time to time, I like to check in on the US Dollar to Bitcoin exchange rate.
-What if I don't want to go to a Bitcoin exchange to find the exchange rate?
-Let's use a Google Chrome extension to give us the most recent Bitcoin to US Dollar exchange rate.
+What if instead of going to the Bitcoin exchange to find the exchange rate, I can quickly check using a Chrome extension?
+Let's build an extension to give us the most recent Bitcoin to US Dollar exchange rate.

 First, I added a button to popup.html to trigger a request for the latest rate: